-If the Target attempts to reselect the Initiator and the Initiator does not respond within a SELECTION TIMEOUT DELAY, the Target will attempt to reselect 256 times.
-If these attempts fail, the Target will abort the command in process and make no further attempts to reselect the host.
-The sense information will be set with a sense key of HARDWARE ERROR and a sense code of SELECT/RESELECT FAILED.
+If the Target attempts to reselect the Initiator and the Initiator does not respond within a Selection Timeout Delay, the Target will attempt to reselect a second time.
+If the second attempt fails, the Target will abort the command in process and make no further attempts to reselect the host.
+The sense information will be set with a sense key of Hardware Error and a sense code of Select/Reselect Failed.